Prepare your products for successful wireless device testing

 A frequent wireless testing scenario conducted at Element involves multiple radio devices in a single product.
 A product containing more than one radio device will require additional testing.
 We know that efficiency in your product qualification and certification is of utmost importance and that is why planning ahead to determine the correct testing and certification scenario is vital.

-When separately approved modules are combined into one product, new testing and new application are often necessary.
+When separately approved modules are combined into one product, new testing and new certifications are often necessary.

 Radios that already have an FCC ID number